tchayen/chess/making-of/README.md

 ## Three.js in React

 In order to display them I had to go for WebGL as usual with 3D rendering on the web.
-[Normally](https://tchayen.github.io/brief-explanation-of-webgl/) I like to do it all myself, but this time I decided that maybe instead of spending a week on proving a point that I can do it myself I might rather finish a project.
+[Normally](https://tchayen.github.io/brief-explanation-of-webgl/) I like to do it all myself, but this time I decided that maybe instead of spending a week on proving a point that I can do it myself, I might rather finish the project.

 So here we go, Three.js to make handling 3D easier than usual and `react-three-fiber` because it exists and I really want to check it out.

-First thing that is mind blowing to me is that I can write Three.js as React.
+First thing that is mind blowing to me is that I can define Three.js in JSX.
 How?
 Custom renderers.
 There is a great [talk from React Conf 2019](https://conf.reactjs.org/event.html?sophiebits) that explains how it works.

-A kind of magic and somehow it goes well with regular React too, so sometimes it might be tricky to remember about all caveats that apply there.
+What's even greater, you can mix JSX targetting this renderer with regular React for React DOM too, so Three.js elements can be nested in regular React.
+Although, sometimes it might be tricky to remember about all caveats that apply there.
 For example, rendering context is not passed to the inner renderer, so if you have a state library with a state provider outside in the React context, you will have to [pass it to the inside one](https://github.com/pmndrs/react-three-fiber/blob/master/markdown/api.md#consuming-context-from-a-foreign-provider).

 This is how it looks like in practice: